-Department for Transport – Post Brexit readiness programme
+Department for Transport – Post-Brexit readiness programme

 With EU exit confirmed, Level 5 and the Department for Transport collectively worked as a collaborative team to ensure that sites in Kent were ready to handle a large number of HGV vehicles preparing to cross the border post-Brexit.
+This had also meant that we had to ensure the Post-Brexit border readiness checking service was successfully delivered before 1st January 2021.

 The challenging timeframes faced, had required leadership to handle the wider post brexit programme, and has also worked with other suppliers and Government departments.
 The additional challenges surrounded COVID-19 restrictions, communications, strategies and roadmaps to go-live in a multi-vendor environment.
 Working remotely was a priority for safety, with visits to Lorry sites (Sevington) where customs checks and clearances will take place.